Joy-M184/data_eng.py/README.md

-Data Engineering Job Scraper (data_eng.py)
+📦 Data Engineering Job Scraper (data_eng.py)
-This project is a Python-based web scraper that collects real job postings for Data Engineering roles from the UK Government’s Find a Job website.
-It extracts structured information such as:
+This project is a Python-based web scraper that collects real Data Engineering job postings from the UK Government’s Find a Job website.
+It extracts raw job information, cleans and structures the data, and loads it into a PostgreSQL database for analysis.

+🎯 What This Project Does
+After scraping the raw job listings, the pipeline performs several data engineering transformations:

+Data Extraction
 Job title

 Company

 Location

-Salary
+Salary text

 Date posted

-The scraper uses Selenium to load dynamic content and BeautifulSoup to parse the HTML.
-The final dataset is exported as a clean CSV file for analysis.

-Why This Project Exists
-I built this project to practice real-world data engineering skills:
+Data Cleaning & Transformation

-Extracting structured data from messy HTML
+Extracted postcode from messy location strings

-Understanding page structure and selectors

-Handling missing or inconsistent fields

-Building a repeatable ETL-style pipeline

-Converting raw data into a usable dataset

-This project demonstrates my ability to work with web data, automate extraction, and prepare datasets for analysis.
+Extracted min_salary using regex

+Extracted max_salary using regex

+Converted salary fields to numeric

+Handled missing values safely

+Reordered columns into a clean, logical structure

+Saved cleaned dataset to cleaned_jobs.csv

+Database Integration
+Connected to PostgreSQL using SQLAlchemy

+Uploaded the cleaned dataset into a relational table

+Verified connection and data load successfully

-Tech Stack
+🛠️ Tech Stack
 Python

 Selenium

 BeautifulSoup

-Pandas
+pandas

+Regex

+SQLAlchemy

+PostgreSQL

-Features
+✨ Features
-✅ Scrapes live job listings ✅ Extracts 5+ fields per job ✅ Handles missing data safely ✅ Converts results into a DataFrame ✅ Saves output to jobs.csv ✅ Clean, reusable code structure
+Scrapes live job listings from a real government portal

+Extracts 5+ structured fields per job

+Cleans and enriches salary data with min/max values

+Extracts postcode from location strings

+Handles missing or inconsistent fields gracefully

+Outputs clean CSV files for analysis

+Uploads data to PostgreSQL for querying

+Reusable, modular code structure